 - 85. Decisions on planning applications are made by the council's planning committee or decided by senior officers through the Council's scheme of delegation found in the Council's constitution. - 86.
 The case officer determining the planning application should have all the necessary information needed to make a decision on the application after the close of the consultation period (the time when all public comments should be made).
 Any matters raised through representations from the local community will be acknowledged and considered in the published officers assessment reports. - 87.
 All decisions are made in relation to the statutory development plan for the borough and any other material planning considerations.
-For more information, please visit www.ashford.gov.uk/material-planning-considerations/.
-To see how an officer came to a decision on any particular planning application, you can view the officer's assessment report on the Public Register via the council's website by quoting the case reference number.
+Considerations the council can and cannot take into account in reaching decisions on planning applications. (ashford.gov.uk) To see how an officer came to a decision on any particular planning application, you can view the officer's assessment report on the Public Register via the council's website by quoting the case reference number.